eriicdesousa/TCRcloud/README.md

 **To create a radar plot without a legend**

     TCRcloud radar AIRR_rearrangements_file.tsv -l False

+**To export the calculated metrics from the radar to a text file**

+    TCRcloud radar AIRR_rearrangements_file.tsv -e True

 Using TCRcloud you can download rearragements files from the AIRR compliant databases based on AIRR repertoire metadata files